Orbi home mesh wifi system: Pros, cons and tips

 It depends on the contest.

-In terms of money, the cost of a kilowatt hour depend on where you live or even the contract you have with the electricity provider.
-For example, in Germany in 2021 the average cost per kilowatt hour is 33 cents.
+In terms of money, the cost of a kilowatt hour depends on where you live or even the contract you have with the electricity provider.
+For example, in Germany in 2021, the average cost per kilowatt hour is 33 cents.

-In terms of quantity, an small electric fan uses around 50 Watts an hour so it will take it 20 hours of use to use one kilowatt.
+In terms of quantity, a small electric fan uses around 50 Watts an hour, so it will take 20 hours to use one kilowatt.

 Energy conservation both benefit you and the environment